nRF24/CircuitPython_nRF24L01/docs/troubleshooting.rst

 You should think of the data pipes as a "parking spot" for your payload.
 There are only six data pipes on the nRF24L01, thus it can simultaneously "listen" to a maximum of 6 other nRF24L01 radios.
-However, it can only "talk" to 1 other nRF24L01 at a time).
+However, it can only "talk" to 1 other nRF24L01 at a time.

 Addresses
 ---------

 The specified address is not the address of an nRF24L01 radio, rather it is more like a path that connects the endpoints.
-When assigning addresses to a data pipe, you can use any 5 byte long address you can think of (as long as the first byte is unique among simultaneously broadcasting addresses), so you're not limited to communicating with only the same 6 nRF24L01 radios.
+When assigning addresses to a data pipe, you can use any 5 byte long address you can think of (as long as the first byte of the `bytearray` is unique among simultaneously broadcasting addresses), so you're not limited to communicating with only the same 6 nRF24L01 radios.

 Channels